ArtexJay/Obsidian-CyberGlow/README.md

 IF YOU ARE ON VERSION 8+ PLEASE REINSTALL THE THEME, VERSIONING NUMBER HAS BEEN REVISED TO BE MORE CONCISTENT

-> **v1.3.8 Changelog**
+> **v1.4.0 Changelog**
+> - Fixed: Excalidraw color buttons were not displaying the colors properly
-> - Fixed: Style Setting Turning off mini-headers
+> - Fixed: Excalidraw right click menu
+> - Added: Stylized Exalidraw's island
-> - Fixed: Returned line highlight on hover
+> - Fixed: Sidebar chevron visible
-> - Fixed: Improperly positioning of codeblock gutterline
+> - Updated: Behavior of Callouts
+> - Updated: Callout style
-> - Fixed: Background Wallpaper toggle bug
+> - Updated: Reduced Button animation
+> - Added: Stylized the codeblock copy button

 This theme transforms Obsidian into a colorful sci-fi/cyberpunk experience, with a original accented design featuring glow effects.
 Supports a wide range of accent colors, allowing you to customize the colors of Obsidian.
 This theme gives you a futuristic and eye-catching look that will captivate your attention, have you staring at your notes and even motivated to create more notes all while keeping the functionality and familiarity of the default theme.

 ### Desktop View